rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 ## iptables manipulation analysis

-In order to view the iptables configuration, we need to log into the sidecar container using the root user to view it, because kubectl cannot use privileged mode to remotely manipulate the docker container, so we need to log into the docker command on the host where the productpage pod is located.
+In order to view the iptables configuration, we need to `nsente`r the sidecar container using the root user to view it, because kubectl cannot use privileged mode to remotely manipulate the docker container, so we need to log on the host where the productpage pod is located.

 If you use Kubernetes deployed by minikube, you can log directly into the minikube's virtual machine and switch to root.
 View the iptables configuration that lists all the rules for the NAT (Network Address Translation) table because the mode for redirecting inbound traffic to the sidecar is REDIRECT in the parameters passed to the istio-iptables when the Init container is selected for startup, so there will only be NAT table specifications in the iptables and mangle table configurations if TPROXY is selected.
 See the iptables command for detailed usage.